Beef carcase classification

 Ongoing checks

 DAERA carried out weekly unannounced checks on all machines from 28th March 2011 (when the machines went live) until January 2012.
-At this point the frequency was reduced to at least three per month and since April 2012 has become two per month.
+At this point the frequency was reduced to at least three per month.
+Since April 2012 it became two per month and more recently this has been reduced again.
 This reflects the consistent level of accuracy that has been maintained by the machines.
 During a check the DAERA Inspector grades between 40 and 80 carcases (usually 80) using the 15 point scale and then compares their grades against the grades applied by the VIA machine.
 Each carcase is also assessed for compliance with rules on carcase dressing and trim.
 The inspections are risk based, so if any problems are identified inspection frequency can be increased.
 Where no problems are discovered inspection frequency will be reduced over time.
 The results of inspection checks are made available to producers, on a quarterly basis, on this page of the DAERA website.

 Can a machine be modified?